janklosowski/stealth-pm-theme/README.md

-# stealth-pm-theme
-Minimal ProtonMail CSS theme
+# Stealth Theme for ProtonMail

-I created the theme for myself.
+A minimal ProtonMail CSS template.
+I created the it for myself.
 I'll try to find some time to polish that a bit more.